ChainAgnostic/CAIPs/CAIPs/caip-x.md

 1. **Dapp Initiated Adding Permissions To an Existing Session:**

    - **Current Method:** Call `provider_authorize` again with an existing session identifier and new scopes/methods to add.
 This is actually somewhat ambiguous in CAIP-25 where it’s unclear if incremental permissions adds should include the full object or just scopes to add: "This object gets updated, extended, closed, etc. by successive calls and notifications, each tagged by this identifier."
    - **Proposed Method:** Use `provider_augment` to add new permissions to the existing session.
 Alternatively, this could be achieved with more specific language indicating that a subsequent `provider_authorize` call with new scopes/permissions could simply add to an existing session.
+If we pursue this latter approach one flow that will need clarity is what happens if a subsequent `provider_authorize` request includes `requiredScopes` which the respondent does not authorize.
+In this case I would expect that this does not revoke the existing session but rather only the new request is rejected.

 2. **Wallet Initiated Adding Permissions To an Existing Session:**